Pockels effect: Applications

 Pockels cells are used in a variety of scientific and technical applications.
-A Pockels cell, combined with a polarizer, can be used for switching between no optical rotation and 90° rotation, creating a fast shutter capable of "opening" and "closing" in nanoseconds.
+A Pockels cell, combined with a polarizer, can be used for switching between initial polarization state and half-wave phase retardance, creating a fast shutter capable of "opening" and "closing" in nanoseconds.
 The same technique can be used to impress information on the beam by modulating the rotation between 0° and 90°; the exiting beam's intensity, when viewed through the polarizer, contains an amplitude-modulated signal.
 This modulated signal can be used for time-resolved electric field measurements when a crystal is exposed to an unknown electric field.

 Pockels cells are used as a Q-switch to generate short, high-intensity laser pulse.
 The Pockels cell prevents optical amplification by introducing a polarization dependent loss in the laser cavity.
 This allows the gain medium to have a high population inversion.
 When the gain medium has the desired population inversion, the Pockels cell is switched "open", and a short high energy laser pulse is created.
+Q-switched lasers are used in a variety of applications, such as medical aesthetics, metrology, manufacturing, and holography.

+Pulse picking is another application that uses a Pockels cell.
+A pulse picker is typically composed of an oscillator, electro-optic modulator, amplifiers, high voltage driver, and a frequency doubling modulator along with a Pockels cell.
+The Pockels cell can pick up a pulse from a laser induced bunch while blocking the rest by synchronized electro-optic switching.

 Pockels cells are also used in regenerative amplifiers, chirped pulse amplification, and cavity dumping to let optical power in and out of lasers and optical amplifiers.

 Pockels cells can be used for quantum key distribution by polarizing photons.

 Pockels cells in conjunction with other EO elements can be combined to form electro-optic probes.

-A Pockels cell was used by MCA Disco-Vision (DiscoVision) engineers in the optical videodisc mastering system.
-Light from an argon-ion laser was passed through the Pockels cell to create pulse modulations corresponding to the original FM video and audio signals to be recorded on the master videodisc.
-MCA used the Pockels cell in videodisc mastering until the sale to Pioneer Electronics.
-To increase the quality of the recordings, MCA patented a Pockels cell stabilizer that reduced the second-harmonic distortion that could be created by the Pockels cell during mastering.
-MCA used either a DRAW (Direct Read After Write) mastering system or a photoresist system.
-The DRAW system was originally preferred, since it didn't require clean-room conditions during disc recording and allowed instant quality checking during mastering.
-The original single-sided test pressings from 1976/77 were mastered with the DRAW system as were the "educational", non-feature titles at the format's release in December 1978.

-Pockels cells are used in two-photon microscopy.
+Pockels cells are used in two-photon microscopy to adjust the transmitted laser intensity at a time scale of microseconds.

+In recent years, Pockels cells are employed at the National Ignition Facility located at Lawrence Livermore National Laboratory.
+Each Pockels cell for one of the 192 lasers acts as an optical trap before exiting through an amplifier.
+The beams from all of the 192 lasers eventually converge onto a single target of deuterium-tritium fuel in hopes to trigger a fusion reaction.